 Complaint raises questions about Kentucky governor, mansion

-The head of a Kentucky government watchdog group says he's seeking an investigation into Gov. Matt Bevin's reported connection to a Louisville-area mansion.
-Richard Beliles, chairman of Common Cause Kentucky, says he filed a complaint with the state's Executive Branch Ethics Commission.
+In this Feb.
+27, 2017 file photo, Kentucky Gov. Matt Bevin speaks to reporters outside the White House in Washington following a meeting with President Donald Trump inside.
+The head of a Kentucky government watchdog group says he's seeking an investigation into Bevin's reported connection to a Louisville-area mansion.

 Add your comments below